The Scientific Committee is responsible for the strategic orientation of the Program and the achievement of its learning outcomes.

 He was short-listed for the Rudolf Wildenmann «best paper» prize of the European Consortium of Political Research.
 His book Greece’s New Political Economy: State, Finance and Growth from Postwar to EMU received the Academy of Athens award for best book in economics.
 He has been part of several EC-funded networks of excellence, as well as the research project DOSEI (on the EU Constitution building process), nominated for the Commission’s 2006 Descartes prize for scientific excellence.

-George P. Zanias is a Professor of Economics at the Department of International and European Economic Studies of the Athens University of Economics and Business.
-He has served as the Chairman of this Department during 1996-1998 and 2004-2008.
+Panagiotis Konstantinou is currently Assistant Professor at the Department of International and European Economic Studies, Athens University of Economics and Business.